Press Releases:

 Tickets Now on Sale for 30th Anniversary Festival Running November 7-19

 Celebrating its 30th anniversary, the festival will feature 41 films at 12 venues throughout Greater Boston from November 7-19, 2018.
-With more than 60 screenings and events, the Boston Jewish Film Festival (BJFF) is a destination to view thought-provoking films and new media, and to join lively conversations with filmmakers.
+With more than 60 screenings and events, the Boston Jewish Film Festival (BJFF) is a destination for viewing thought-provoking films and new media, as well as joining lively conversations with filmmakers.

 “Our 30th annual Boston Jewish Film Festival delves into many of the profound themes we’ve been exploring throughout the years, as well as newly relevant ideas.
 And, this year’s festival enriches the conversation around identity and community with new media and new programs,“ said Ariana Cohen-Halberstam, Artistic Director for Boston Jewish Film.
 “For the first time, we are bringing an all-day binge of hot Israeli television shows, as well as a new program for teens.
 The 2018 Festival is the place for rich and varied film programs that will entertain, challenge, and inspire filmgoers of all ages and backgrounds.”